zaeval/dynamic-grid-layout/README.md

 >default value : (contain_width - scroll_width - column * object_width) / gap_num

 # 2022-06-07
-In css masonry layout supported. so this repository is not helful.
+In css masonry layout supported. so this repository is not helpful.